mmanos/laravel-search/README.md

 	->get();
 ```

-*Note: you may also pass an array of drivers as the second parameter.*
+*Note: You may also pass an array of drivers as the second parameter.*